Not a Zazzler but want to be an

 message_slot_image_alt_text="how much can you save with these coupons?"

-use_message_slot=0 in your post/page shortcode.
+use_message_slot=0 in its shortcode.

-New in V3: How do I set up Global Slot Messages?
+How do I set up Global Slot Messages?

 To qualify for a global slot message, a product grid must have a minimum of four products AND not have its own slot message already (i.e. no mention of slot messages in your shortcode for that grid).